Written by 10:07 PM Clarification, Insights • One Comment

 YHWH: The Meaning Behind the Name

-Interestingly, this concept finds a parallel in Arabic.
-The phrase “Ya Huwah” in Arabic translates to “O He,” invoking the presence of an unseen but omnipresent God.
-This similarity in language hints at a shared understanding of a monotheistic God who transcends description and whose presence is beyond human comprehension.
+Interestingly, this concept finds a linguistic and spiritual parallel in Arabic.
+The phrase “Ya Huwah” can be understood as “O He”, invoking the presence of an unseen yet ever-present God.
+Much like “Yah” in Hebrew, this form reflects the mystery and majesty of a divine being who transcends names and descriptions.

 Debunking the Myth: Allah as the “Moon God”